The answer is YES, a furnace is capable of causing CO poisoning.

-Avoid CO leakage by staying alert and following precautionary measure like:
+Avoid CO leakage by staying alert and following precautionary measures like:

-Changing the air filter consistently: One of the prime points of carbon monoxide spreading indoors can be old filters.
+1. Changing the air filter consistently: One of the prime points of carbon monoxide spreading indoors can be old filters.
 The reinforcement of air sources can decrease the risk of CO leakage.
-To forestall this, ensure that you stay aware of your filter health.
-Possibly change them every month throughout the warming season so that heater can inhale quickly.
+To prevent this, ensure that you stay aware of your filter health.
+Possibly change them every month throughout the warming season so that the heater can inhale quickly.

-Guarantee there’s no blockage around the furnace: If there’s no proper ventilation, then the emission of Carbon Monoxide will be stringent.
+2. Guarantee there’s no blockage around the furnace: If there’s no proper ventilation, then the emission of CO will be stringent.
 Constant tune-ups from a genuine contractor will save you from such issues in advance.
 Adequate planning for ventilation is essential, safe, and mandatory for future happy, warm days.

-Installation of carbon monoxide sensors: Since CO is a colorless, scentless gas, one cannot realize it’s leakage usually.
+3. Installation of carbon monoxide sensors: Since CO is a colorless, scentless gas, one cannot realize its leakage usually.
 CO sensors will caution you of significant levels of carbon monoxide.

-Know the indications of CO harming: After coming into contact with poisonous gas CO, one might have these symptoms Headache, dizziness, weakness, nausea, vomiting, uneven heartbeat, chest pain, difficulty in breathing, loss of consciousness, blurry vision, disorientation.
+4. Know the indications of CO harming: After coming into contact with poisonous gas CO, one might have these symptoms: headache, dizziness, weakness, nausea, vomiting, uneven heartbeat, chest pain, difficulty in breathing, loss of consciousness, blurry vision, disorientation.

 The symptoms of carbon monoxide poisoning seem like normal medical conditions.
 One should see a medical advisor immediately for a diagnosis.

-Get yearly support on your heater: The main thing you can do to prevent CO leaks from your heater is to get annual servicing of your furnace and complete HVAC, for a matter of fact.
-In maintenance, The technician will ensure the furnace’s wellness with safeguard measures, including comprehensive cleaning and an investigation during which they can distinguish and fix any possible issues with your unit.
+5. Get yearly support on your heater: The main thing you can do to prevent CO leaks from your heater is to get annual servicing of your furnace and complete HVAC.
+During maintenance, our technician will ensure the furnace’s wellness with safeguard measures, including comprehensive cleaning and an investigation during which they can distinguish and fix any possible issues with your unit.